-The Ryan White Comprehensive AIDS Resources Emergency (CARE) Act, now the Ryan White HIV/AIDS Treatment Extension Act of 2009 is a Federal legislation that addresses the unmet health needs of people living with HIV (PLWH) by funding primary health care and support services that enhance access to and retention in care.
-First enacted by Congress in 1990, it was amended and reauthorized in 1996, 2000, 2006 and 2009.
-For FY2020 total Ryan White CARE Act funding was \$2.38 billion.
+The Ryan White Comprehensive AIDS Resources Emergency (CARE) Act, now the Ryan White HIV/AIDS Treatment Extension Act of 2009 is a Federal legislation that addresses the unmet health needs of people with HIV by funding primary health care and support services that enhance access to and retention in care.
+First enacted by Congress in 1990, it was amended and reauthorized in 1996, 2000, 2006 and 2009; it was funded at \$2.4 billion in 2021.